ramyaraghu51/homework/README.md

     2. Expected Result: Error message "It looks like you entered the wrong info.
 Please be sure to use your real birthday."
     3. Actual Result : Error message "It looks like you entered the wrong info.
 Please be sure to use your real birthday.

-Name :Invalid phone number
+3. Name :Invalid phone number
-Inputs : 1.
+    1. Inputs : 1.
 Phone number field empty 2.
 Phone number with 7 digits.
-Expected Result: "Please enter a valid phone number" Actual Result : "Please enter a valid phone number"
+    2. Expected Result: "Please enter a valid phone number"
+    3. Actual Result : "Please enter a valid phone number"

-Name : Invalid gender
+4. Name : Invalid gender
-Input : No gender is selected.
+      1. Input : No gender is selected.
-Expected Result : Please select your gender
+      2.Expected Result : Please select your gender
-Actual Result: Please select your gender.
+      3. Actual Result: Please select your gender.

-Name : Invalid password
+5. Name : Invalid password
-Inputs : 1.
+      1. Inputs : 1.
 Password field empty 2.
 Password with 3 characters less than the accepted limit.
-Expected Result : " Enter a combination of at least six numbers, letters and punctuation marks (like ! and &)."
+      2. Expected Result : " Enter a combination of at least six numbers, letters and punctuation marks (like ! and &)."
-Actual Result : "Enter a combination of at least six numbers, letters and punctuation marks (like ! and &).")."
+      3. Actual Result : "Enter a combination of at least six numbers, letters and punctuation marks (like ! and &).")."